Woodlands was designated a conservation area on 29 June 1979.

 A natural stone wall with rounded coping bounds the north and east perimeter of the model village.
 A similar wall, running east-west, divides The Park from the central community area.
 Low natural stone walls with a rustic cock-and-hen coping form the boundary of front gardens in the northern residential part of the conservation area, giving the area a cohesive and distinctive local identity.

 Within the conservation area there are 26 listed structures.
-A list of these and a map showing their location can be viewed in the Downloads and Resources section.
+These can be viewed on the Heritage Map which gives the address, grade and reference number of the listed building.
+The reference number can be used to find the listing description for any individual listed building using the Historic England database.
 There are also two listed buildings nearby which are also shown.

 Further Information about Conservation Areas can be found at Conservation Areas in Doncaster.